CameronLee02/FedAlgorithm/README.md

 ## For Speed purposes:

+To speed up the simulation process, use the MNIST dataset and change the line of code below

 Within the code of the file, there is an import line,
 ```
 from utils.dataset import get_dataset, exp_details